 Yes, periods are dodgeable and many times it does not even have to be for medical reasons.
 There are times when women may not want to see their period for convenience-sake.
 For example, Rahmat, who just wants to fast all through the Ramadan season without taking a break because of her period, or Chioma, who wants to go on a long-awaited vacation and doesn’t want any red visitor surprises along the way.

 Why do women menstruate?

-The main purpose of menstruating is to let you know that another opportunity for a woman to get pregnant just passed by.
-So it is a biological alarm clock and not a body cleanser or womb washer or whatever you think it actually is.
+The purpose of menstruating is to let you know that another opportunity to get pregnant just passed by.
+It is a biological alarm clock.
+It’s not a body cleanser or womb washer or whatever you think it actually is.

-Now let’s say that you started menstruating at around 12 years old and probably do not get pregnant until you turn 30, you would have spent a minimum of 594 days (almost two years) of your life menstruating just for the fun of it.
-Now, this is cool if your periods and you are besties, but what if you are frenemies or outright enemies, do you really need this biological alarm clock?
+Now let’s say that you started menstruating at around 12 years old.
+You probably do not get pregnant until you turn 30.
+You would have spent a minimum of 594 days (almost two years) of your life menstruating just for the fun of it.
+Now, this is cool if your periods and you are besties.
+What if you are frenemies or outright enemies?
+Do you really need this biological alarm clock?

 Is there really a way to avoid the dreaded red visitor A.K.A. periods?

-Yes, there is a way out, but many women are afraid to take it because they have this belief that it is their womanly DUTY to menstruate.
+Yes, there is a way out, but many women are afraid to take it.
+They believe that it is their womanly DUTY to menstruate.
 How can pouring blood out of your womb every month be a duty that you want to hug to your chest like a teddy bear?

-Fine-fine, perhaps menstruation is cool for you, but what about those women that menstruating=torture, women like Susan, Toyin.., women who get super distressed and afraid as their period start date approaches.
+Fine-fine, perhaps menstruation is cool for you, but what about those women that menstruation=torture? women like Susan, Toyin..,? women who get super distressed and afraid as their period start date approaches?
 What should such women do?
 Lie down and take it like a champ until they reach menopause?